BillJr99/Ursinus-CS475/_pages/Assignments/asmt-fsm.md

 Implement this program with a loop and a conditional that checks the input character and the current state value, setting the new state value appropriately each time through the loop.

-When finished, draw a diagram representing these states, and from each state, draw an arrow labeled `A` and one labeled `B` to the appropriate next state that you wrote in your program.
+Then, draw a diagram representing these states, and from each state, draw an arrow labeled `A` and one labeled `B` to the appropriate next state that you wrote in your program.

+When finished, implement a socket program that sends these characters one at a time to a server, who responds with the current state number reached by reading this character.